A Beginner’s Guide to Science Communication Opportunities in Canada

 - You can also get involved with a student-run academic journal (such as the University of Toronto’s Medical Journal or the Canadian Journal of Undergraduate Research), where roles range from being an author, editor, copy-editor to the editor-in-chief.

 There is a caveat to many of the opportunities listed above.
 Many are unpaid, or at best, offer small honorariums.
-This unfortunately is a widespread problem right now, where a lot of science communication opportunities are unpaid due to a lack of funding or opportunities are marketed as valuable under the guise of ‘building experience’.
+This unfortunately is a widespread problem right now, where a lot of science communication opportunities are unpaid due to a lack of funding or are marketed as valuable under the guise of ‘building experience’.

 While systemic change is needed to properly support science communication initiatives and science communicators, I highly encourage you to pursue paid opportunities where possible.
 This can include: